leouieda/website/blog/hawaii-gmt-postdoc.md

 Read on for the long version.

 ![](/images/post-building-university-hawaii.jpg)
-*The The Pacific Ocean Science and Technology (POST) building in the UH Manoa campus.
+*The Pacific Ocean Science and Technology (POST) building in the UH Manoa campus.
 My office is on the top floor with a nice view of downtown Honolulu.*

 After two and half years as a [Professor at UERJ][/about],